Treehouse of Horror XXIV

-"Treehouse of Horror XXIV" is the second episode of the twenty-fifth season of the American animated television series The Simpsons and the 532nd episode of the series.
+"Treehouse of Horror XXIV" is the second episode of the twenty-fifth season of the American animated television series The Simpsons, the 24th episode in the Treehouse of Horror series of Halloween specials, and the 532nd episode of the series.
 It originally aired on the Fox network in the United States on October 6, 2013.
-It is the earliest date for Treehouse of Horror to have aired.
 The episode was written by Jeff Westbrook and directed by Rob Oliver.

+In this episode, Homer abducts his children to cause chaos around town, Bart's head is attached to Lisa, and Homer and Marge are circus performers.
+Guillermo del Toro directed the opening sequence.
+The episode received positive reviews.
+Animators Dmitry Malanitchev and Charles Ragins received Emmy Awards for Outstanding Individual Achievement in Animation for this episode.

 Plot

 Opening sequence

 The episode's opening, conceived by film director Guillermo del Toro, is a mash-up of horror movies, science fiction films and TV shows, including all of del Toro's own films, ending with Lisa falling through the couch, dressed as Alice from Alice in Wonderland, and getting brainwashed by The Hypnotoad from Futurama, then happening upon a palace room in a send-up of the end of Pan's Labyrinth.